TheIRGurus/Documentation/SOAR Installation Guides/Air-Gapped Deployment.md

   sudo mv <k3s-airgap-images tar file> /var/lib/rancher/k3s/agent/images/
   ```

-3. Move the `registry.crt` and `registry.key` over to the AppHost server.
-Then create the registry folder and move the cert and key into the structure.
+3. Move the `registry.crt`, `registry.key`, and `ca.crt` over to the AppHost server.
+Then create the registry folder and move the registry cert and key into the structure.
   ```bash
   mkdir -p .registry/certs
   mv registry.* .registry/certs/